Pride organisers warn Trump’s DEI purge directly hitting UK events

 As well as a decrease in corporate sponsorships, organisers have cited that local communities have struggled to fill the financial hole in Pride events planning due to the cost of living.

-On an average year where it costs around £140,000 to produce Worthing Pride over a weekend, 60 per cent of budgeting comes from sponsorship, while the rest comes from ticket sales.
+On an average year, it costs around £140,000 to produce Worthing Pride over a weekend.
+Around 60 per cent of the budget comes from sponsorship, while the rest comes from ticket sales.
 This year, the organisers are aiming for 70 per cent from ticket sales and 30 per cent from sponsors.

-Instead of receiving support from five to six big sponsors, they’ve managed to accrue 20 small sponsorships instead, with a number of companies offering pro bono support.
+Instead of receiving support from five or six big sponsors, they’ve managed to accrue 20 small sponsorships instead, with a number of companies offering pro bono support.

 “Pride events have become really dependent on them,” she said.
 “Now when you insert the rollback that Trump is enacting on DEI policies, that is sending shockwaves not just across the US, but also across the globe because of globalisation.

-She added: “The repercussions for these companies to sponsor pride events even beyond the US could be creating some backlashes at home.
+She added: “The repercussions for these companies to sponsor pride events even beyond the US could be creating some backlash at home.

-“It's quite difficult for LGBT organisers today to accept that the golden era of corporate sponsorship might be over, at least for now until we realise what is the next political that we will encounter.”
+“It’s quite difficult for LGBT organisers today to accept that the golden era of corporate sponsorship might be over, at least for now until we realise what the next political shift that we will encounter is.”

 Mrs Llewellyn said that despite the radical funding cuts, Pride will persist in the UK, adding: “It’s essential now more than ever, really more than it has been over the past 10 years for us to be able to stand together as a community to have that safe space for us to join together.